MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-hotel-listing-group.md

 {
     // Map properties in the Bulk file to the BiddableAdGroupCriterion or
     // NegativeAdGroupCriterion object of the Campaign Management service.
-    // Use the BiddableAdGroupCriterion to set the 'Is Excluded' field in the Bulk file to True,
+    // Use the BiddableAdGroupCriterion to set the 'Is Excluded' field in the Bulk file to true,
-    // and otherwise use the NegativeAdGroupCriterion to set the 'Is Excluded' field to False.
+    // and otherwise use the NegativeAdGroupCriterion to set the 'Is Excluded' field to false.
     BiddableAdGroupCriterion = new BiddableAdGroupCriterion
     {
         // 'Parent Id' column header in the Bulk file